Cleveland Homicide Crime Defense Attorneys

 Over the years, we at Patituce & Associates have had the honor of defending several individuals charged with homicide, murder, and manslaughter.
 These crimes, as most people know, carry with them the possibility of the most severe penalties our government can impose upon someone.
-It is important that if you or a loved one have been, or are about to be, arrested for murder that you seek immediate advice from an attorney.
+It is important that if you or a loved one have been, or are about to be, arrested for murder that you seek immediate advice from an Cleveland homicide defense attorney.

 Homicide defense is about more than just showing up for trial.
 We actually investigate the facts.

-In each case where a client of ours is charged with homicide, our criminal defense lawyers actually take the time to investigate the set of facts that the government (the prosecutor) say constitute a homicide.
+In each case where a client of ours is charged with homicide, our defense lawyers actually take the time to investigate the set of facts that the government (the prosecutor) say constitute a homicide.
 If necessary, we employ the use of a private detective, or investigator, to track down flaws in the government's story.
 We interview witnesses, view the crime scene, evaluate the coroner's report, and evaluate any expert's reports.

 Many clients, across all of our practice areas, share this mistake-and it is okay.
 Most people believe the police actually want to give them the chance to avoid charges.
 Let us be clear: If you are being investigated for murder, the police want to do one thing and one thing only: they want to find the evidence that proves you committed this crime.
 Even if you did not do this, you are going to be going into a conversation on unequal footing.
 The police are trained interrogators and in most cases you are not.
 Invoke your right to an attorney immediately.

 If you or a loved one is being investigated or has been arrested for a murder, contact us immediately - day or night.
 The first few hours after an individual is arrested can make all of the difference in the world.
-Advise the police that you intend to seek legal representation and immediately call a Cleveland criminal defense lawyer.
-Our client-centered approach makes us highly effective attorneys who challenge the evidence, question the authorities, and fight for you.
+Advise the police that you intend to seek legal representation and immediately call a Cleveland homicide lawyer.
+Our client-centered approach makes us highly effective defense attorneys who challenge the evidence, question the authorities, and fight for you.

 Our clients know when facing these serious cases that we will not cave to the demands of the government.
 We will fight for our clients as long as we can.
 We understand that losing at this level has serious consequences for our clients and giving in to the demands of the government can be just as bad.
-When your life is at stake, you should contact defense attorneys who are going to aggressively fight for you and take it back to prosecutors.
+When your life is at stake, you should contact Cleveland homicide defense attorneys who are going to aggressively fight for you and take it back to prosecutors.

 Murder, Homicide or Manslaughter Cases We Handle